 Kristy Wiltshire BSc Kin, RMT, CSMTA Sport Fellow Member

 Kristy graduated from Okanagan Valley College of Massage Therapy in Vernon, BC.
-Kristy is a certified Sport massage Therapists and was the CSMTA ON Chapter President and National AGM Committee Chair.
+Kristy is a certified Sport Fellow Member of the CSMTA and was the CSMTA ON Chapter President and National AGM Committee Chair.
 Kristy also holds a B.A.
 (Hons) in kinesiology and physical education from Wilfrid Laurier.

 Kristy currently working at Burlington Sports and Spine clinic as well as Life mark Physiotherapy (Meadowvale).
 Kristy has experience working with all levels of athletes.
 Most recently she was selected for medical staff at Milton international cycling event at the new Velodrome that was built for 2015 PanAm’s.

 Kristy was selected as Host Medical at the Toronto 2015 PanAm Games and has previously worked at Host Medical for the Paralympics 2010, World Police and Fire Games and at CIS Soccer and Volleyball Nationals at Trinity Western University.
 Kristy has been part of the core medical team for the World University Games (FISU Games) and had had the unique experience of working with Cirque du Soliel in 2011.

 Kristy has been on the CSMTA Examining Committee since 2010 and has the taught the Advanced Sport Massage course since 2011.
 Kristy, more recently, has taught with Remo Bucci at the 2014 CSMTA Conference Sport Massage course: Part 1 Upper Extremity.

 Jonathan Maister Bachelor of Social Science (University of Cape Town) CAT(C) RMT, CSMTA Sport Fellow Member